International Students: Spring 2021 FAQs

-Will international students who are unable to return to the United States be permitted to take classes online for the fall 2020 semester?
+Will international students who are unable to return to the United States be permitted to take classes online for the Spring 2021 Semester?

 Yes.
-However, international students are strongly encouraged to talk to their academic advisor and verify that their required classes are offered online.
-To remain in-status, students who do not return to the U.S. for the fall 2020 semester need to enroll full-time in online courses.
-Students enrolled full-time in online classes during fall 2020 need not apply for a new I-20 when they return for the spring 2021 semester.
+However, international students are strongly encouraged to talk to their academic advisor and verify class availability.
+To remain in-status, students who do not return to the U.S. for the spring 2021 semester need to continue full-time enrollment.
+Students enrolled full-time during spring 2021 need not apply for a new I-20 when they return for a future semester.

-Will an international student’s I-20 remain active and visa valid if the student is only able to take online classes in fall 2020?
+Will an international student’s I-20 remain active and visa remain valid if the student is only able to take online classes during the Spring 2021 Semester?

-Student visas provide permission to enter the U.S., but the I-20 is what keeps students in-status and allows them to stay in the U.S. Without a current I-20, a student visa is invalid, so the more important factor is to keep the I-20 current.
+Student visas provide permission to enter the U.S., but the I-20 is what keeps students in-status and allows them to stay in the U.S. Without a current I-20, a student visa is invalid, so it is important to keep the I-20 current.

-In order for a student’s I-20 to remain valid, students must obey U.S. laws and remain enrolled full-time in classes that directly relate to their selected field of study throughout the fall 2020 semester.
+In order for a student’s I-20 to remain valid, students must obey U.S. laws and regulations and remain enrolled full-time in classes that directly relate to their selected field of study throughout the spring 2021 semester.
 Students who meet these requirements should be permitted to re-enter the U.S. for the spring 2021 semester.
 Understanding issues related to I-20s and visas can be complex, as such students are encouraged to contact the International Center for assistance at email@example.com.

 What actions should international students take if they are worried about traveling to the United States?